Healthy Homes Assessment Haumoana

 What We Do

-As building inspectors we are experts in all components associated with specialist house inspects.
-We are there to make sure you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all elements associated with professional home inspects.
+We’re there to ensure you make the right choice when it comes to purchasing your next property.

-We offer a wide range of services to make sure you are fully informed about the condition of any property you could be looking to purchase or sell and also other solutions.
+We specialise in a range of services to make sure that you are fully aware of the state of any property you might be thinking of buying or selling and also other services.

-We don’t just cooperate with you, we also work with some large clients including the local authorities, banks, and insurance companies.
-They seem to like the peace of mind provided, by the data contained that we provide in our reports of building inspections.
+We don’t just work with you but we also collaborate with a number of important clients such as the local authorities, banks and insurance companies.
+They clearly enjoy their peace of mind provided, by the data contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the document, you are able to actually see any issues that could be identified.
-Through our comprehensive reporting it is easy to understand why we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology that incorporates digital images into the reports, you can actually see any issues discovered.
+Because of our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family and acquaintances.

 Comprehensive Building Assessments